 In keeping with The Don and the Bleeding Heart restaurants, wine will be a focus at The Sign of the Don.
 The changing selection will regularly feature a number of Spanish and Portuguese wines, as well as options from the Wilson’s award-winning vineyard, Trinity Hill, in Hawkes Bay, New Zealand, and some great vintages of the European classics.
 Diners can select their drinks via an interactive system, where details about the wines, the winery and the winemaker are displayed on wall-mounted LCD screens, and can be ordered at the touch of a button.

 The cocktail menu will include classic drinks made from craft gin and vodka as well as signature Sherry and Port cocktails.
 Craft beer will be supplied by Adnams of Suffolk and in a nod to Robert Wilson's Scottish forebears there will be an extensive range of single malt whiskies supplied by The Scotch Malt Whisky Society.

-This content has been supplied by The Sign of the Don
+The Sign of the Don

 21 St. Swithins LaneLondonEC4N 8AD